UN guide includes privacy tools developed in CROSSING

 Privacy-enhancing technologies (PETs) are receiving increasing attention as a way to gain access to sensitive data while ensuring that privacy is protected.
 While legal agreements on data sharing can lead to unwanted breaches, PETs are designed to guarantee privacy.

-The newly published “UN Guide on PETs for Official Statistics” (opens in new tab) summarizes tools to privately run statistics on sensitive data.
-It explicitly mentions the popular tools ABY and MOTION (see pp. 29-30) as state-of-the-art open-source secure Multi-Party Computation (sMPC) frameworks.
-The research and development of these tools as well as several privacy-preserving applications built on top of them has been carried out by the Cryptography and Privacy Engineering Group (ENCRYPTO) of professor Thomas Schneider during phases I and II of the collaborative research center CROSSING.
+The newly published (opens in new tab) summarizes tools to privately run statistics on sensitive data.
+It explicitly mentions the popular tools “UN Guide on PETs for Official Statistics” and ABY (see pp. 29-30) as state-of-the-art open-source secure Multi-Party Computation (sMPC) frameworks.
+The research and development of these tools as well as several privacy-preserving applications built on top of them has been carried out by the MOTION during phases I and II of the collaborative research center CROSSING.
+Cryptography and Privacy Engineering Group (ENCRYPTO) of professor Thomas Schneider

 Frameworks ABY and MOTION